Mohamed-elkomy/E-Shop/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License - see the [GNU GENERAL PUBLIC LICENSE](LICENSE) file for more details.

 ---